mizrael/davidguida.net/src/_posts/2017-05-01-dont-worry-heimdall-will-watch-over-all-your-microservices.md

 description: >
   Heimdall is a poor man's service registry tool, written in ASP.NET Core, React and MongoDB.
 Go check it on GitHub!
 id: 6284
-title: 'Don&#8217;t worry, Heimdall will watch over all your microservices.'
+title: 'Don't worry, Heimdall will watch over all your microservices.'
 date: 2017-05-01T16:32:23-04:00
 author: David Guida
 layout: post